cin >> Technology_Savvy; cout << Dilip Raj Baral;

 We had ideas, but so far they were not being implemented.
 When we found Dilip, it was almost like finding a Genie for us.
 We pestered him week after week with a never-ending wish list of features that we wanted, and the website is still “work in progress”.

 However, due to lack of much prior experience in app development, the work on the App was stalled till they could find a team that would be able to handle the responsibility.
-So in a nutshell, if Dilip had never been handed Project Adamantium, neither would transformed into a good team worker and neither would Monday Morning have a website which has now crossed the 1 million mark in terms of the lines of codes that it consists of.
+So in a nutshell, if Dilip had never been handed Project Adamantium, neither would transform into a good team worker and neither would Monday Morning have a website which has now crossed the 1 million mark in terms of the lines of codes that it consists of.

 During his work for Monday Morning, for the first semester he mostly worked by himself, and it was only later that he started teaching the Techies then, Astitva Srivastava and Sitesh Patnaik.
 When asked what his vision for Monday Morning is, he says: